 Homenatges was inspired by the title of a track called “Homenajes” coined by either Adrián de Alfonso, or Sergio Pérez which I later appropriated and expanded:

-1- The musical project Homenatges, consisting of Adrián de Alfonso, Rafael Romero and myself.
+1) A musical project called Homenatges, consisting of Adrián de Alfonso, Rafael Romero and myself.

-The show was originally scheduled to happen during the summer of 2008 but I had an accident where I cracked a bone in my elbow and couldn’t draw or use my arm for a very long time.
-So it was rescheduled to December 2008.
+The show was originally scheduled to happen during the summer of 2008 but after an accident where I cracked a bone in my elbow I couldn’t work with my right arm so the show was rescheduled to December 2008.

 Unfortunately very little documentation of the show survived.
-But it featured mostly original graphic work I did specifically for the show or around that time — generally water-based ink illustrations (A2’s and A3’s) and a lot of film photographs from my daily life and travels.
+It featured mostly original graphic work I did specifically for the show or around that time — generally water-based ink illustrations (A2’s and A3’s) and a lot of film photographs from my daily life.

 In 2009 I released an album recorded between 2008 / 2009 called Homenatges.
 You can hear or Download it via archive.org — https://archive.org/details/homenatges2009